 If you’re looking for a new pet-friendly couch and hoping it won’t turn into your furry friend’s next cat scratching post, we’ve got you covered.
-While it is unlikely that you’ll find a new couch that is entirely cat-proof, there are some that are better at resisting pet hair and claw marks.
+While it is unlikely that you’ll find n entirely cat-proof sofa, there are some that are better at resisting pet hair and claw marks.

 In this post, we’ll review the ways that cats can damage your couch and the materials that are best at protecting against these issues.
 We’ll also share some examples of cat-friendly couches, and some bonus tips to help you protect and maintain your furniture so you and your furry friend can enjoy it together for a long time to come.

-If you’ve got a dog, you can check out our guide to the best couch materials for dogs to guide your search.
+If you’re not a cat lover but have a dog, you can check out our guide to the best couch materials for dogs to guide your search.

 3 Ways Cats Can Damage Furniture